What Are the Differences in Shaving Brushes?

 Most of these shaving brushes will benefit from soaking.
 This allows the hair of the brush to absorb water, helping to hydrate your lather appropriately.
 Swirl the brush over the soap or cream in a circular pattern until the tips of the shaving brush are pasty.
 This can take about 15-30 secs.
 Then take the brush to bowl/mug/face/palm to finish the lather which will build as you swirl/work the shaving brush.

 Synthetics are an excellent way to test knot sizes and shapes at a much more reasonable price point.
 You can get a much larger knot size at an accessible price.
 If you tried to get a 30mm badger you would find the price exceedingly more than synthetics.
-West Coast Shaving carries over three hundred shaving brushes to meet your needs - different handles, sizes, hair grades, hair types, and price points.
+West Coast Shaving carries plenty of shaving brushes to meet your needs - different handles, sizes, hair grades, hair types, and price points.

 What’s your bottom line?
 Got an all-around favorite shaving brush?
 Or do you mix it up with a rotation of brushes?
 Let us know in the comments.